 Importantly, the dogs in our trials received no prior training or period of familiarisation with the subjects in the images or audio.
 This suggests that dogs’ ability to combine emotional cues may be intrinsic.”

-This article is written by Amanda Pachniewska, founder & editor of Animal Cognition.
+This article was written by Amanda Pachniewska, founder & editor of Animal Cognition.

 1 – Somppi S, Törnqvist H, Kujala MV, Hänninen L, Krause CM, Vainio O